A Dog Trainer's

-Before I first got Zak (you can read the story of how Zak got to weasel his way into our hearts and taught me all about handling embarrassment when you sign up to our newsletter – oh and you get an awesome worksheet 5 simple ways to get a handle on your dog’s behaviour – click here) I was watching every TV dog trainer and brought their books.
+Before I got my first dog, Zak, I was watching every TV dog trainer and brought their books.
 I even went and got my responsible dog owner license from the Auckland City Council (New Plymouth doesn’t do this which is rather sad) before Zakkie arrived.
 Seriously, I’m the ultimate nerd.
 When I dive into a new thing I want to know everything about it.

 I wanted a dog from the top 10 most intelligent breeds, and I didn’t want a puppy – totally a good decision, I was woefully unprepared for the challenges a puppy would bring.
 We saw Zakkie’s cute face on Trademe and wasted no time in getting him!
 Dobermanns were number 5 on the list of most intelligent dogs.
-When Zakkie arrived I was still woefully unprepared, so off to the training club, we went.
-Poor Mark, my husband, tagged along to everything, and at least Zakkie provided the entertainment at my expense (it’s a long story, click here to get it sent to you).
+When Zakkie arrived I really still had no idea despite all the episodes of “Dog Whisperer” and “It’s Me or The Dog”, so off to the training club, we went.
+Poor Mark, my husband, tagged along to everything, and at least Zakkie provided the entertainment at my expense (it’s a long story, stay tuned, I’ll post the story one day).

 Attempting Dog Sports

 After we did our intro class I joined a class that was aimed at preparing students for competitive obedience.
 So being the ultimate nerd and not doing anything by halves, I joined in.
 We regularly attended and I did my homework and practised my footwork.
 Unfortunately taking a Dobermann to a class run by people who are used to training Border Collies and German Shepherds don’t result in learning how to prepare your dog for competition.